osome-iu/osometweet/README.md

 # How to contribute

 OSoMeTweet will be a community project.
-If you want some features that are not included yet, you are welcome to create [Pull Requests](https://github.com/truthy/osometweet/pulls).
+If you encounter bugs, please create [issues](https://github.com/truthy/osometweet/issues).
+If you want to contribute to the project, you are welcome to create [Pull Requests](https://github.com/truthy/osometweet/pulls).